neuralmagic/mlperf_inference_results_v2.1/open/NeuralMagic/obert_large.md

 ```

 ## 2nd step: quantization-aware training
-Now that we have 95% semi-structured pruned BERT-Large model, we apply INT8 quantization-aware training (QAT) on top of it to further improve the performance, while keeping the pruning mask fixed.
+Now that we have a 95% semi-structured pruned BERT-Large model, we apply INT8 quantization-aware training (QAT) on top of it to further improve the performance, while keeping the pruning mask fixed.
 Assuming that the SparseML library is installed, the bash script to reproduce our quantization setup is as follows:

 ```shell